openwisp/openwisp-monitoring/docs/index.rst

 For a comprehensive overview of its features, please refer to the :doc:`user/intro` page.

+The following diagram illustrates the role of the Monitoring module within the OpenWISP architecture.

 .. figure:: images/architecture-v2-openwisp-monitoring.png
     :target: ../_images/architecture-v2-openwisp-monitoring.png
     :align: center